wanglin2/mind-map-docs/src/en/client.md

 <img src="../assets/img/client/utools6.png" style="width: 800px" />

 So it is recommended to disable this feature or modify its triggering method.
 Set the path to: click on the avatar on the right side of the search box to enter the personal center ->click on the personal center in the bottom left corner ->click on settings ->close the super panel.

+## More

+We are actively exploring and developing plugins for various software.
+If you have any suggestions, please feel free to leave an issue message.